xp44mm/Notebook/Compilers/left-right.md

 \end{array}
 $$

 The token **digit** is a single digit between 0 and 9.
-A Yacc desk calculator program derived from this grammar is shown in Fig. 4.58. $\Box$
+A Yacc desk calculator program derived from this grammar is shown in Fig. 4.58. □

 ```C
 %{